 The Garden of Peace is solely owned and operated by Ashley Avery, and AyahuascaHealings.com acts as a booking agent for The Garden of Peace.

 If you have any other questions that were not listed here, please contact us and we will be happy to answer them for you.

-And if you have not yet reviewed the page that fully explains our Ayahuasca and Master Plant retreats, then you can do so on this page here.
+And if you have not yet reviewed the page that fully explains our San Pedro and Ayahuasca Retreats, then you can do so on this page here.